Designing for action, not for dashboards

 Decisions unlocked

-Which features needed to be flexible and which needed to remain standardized
+Which information needed to be visible by default and which should remain secondary

 System impact

-The product shifted from a reporting tool to a daily decision companion.
+The product shifted from a passive dashboard to an active decision-support tool

 This project reinforced that scalability is not about removing complexity, but about deciding where it should live.